openshift/insights-operator/docs/gathered-data.md

 then the names of the workloads (e.g., namespace, deployment) are collected.
 Otherwise, only the UIDs of those resources are collected.

+If no service with label selector `name=deployment-validation-operator` is found, then there is no `dvo_metrics` file in the archive (and the warning is present in the archive metadata).
+If a service with the selector `name=deployment-validation-operator` is found, but no active DVO checks are available, then the `dvo_metrics` file in the archive is almost empty (only the URL of the service is there).

 ### API Reference
 None